 Once the financial documents are verified by our Admissions Office, you will receive an email asking you to confirm the address where where you want the I-20 to be mailed.
 If you wish to expedite your I-20 at your expense, you will have 5 days to respond.
 Be sure to check your UARK email often.

 Please beware all persons applying for student visas must pay a one-time SEVIS processing fee of $350 USD (F-1) or $220 USD (J-1) This fee is called the I-901 fee.
 We encourage you to pay the fee as soon as you can to avoid delays in applying for your visa.
 This one-time fee is valid for any U.S. university you choose.

 You will need to bring a receipt for payment to you visa interview.
 Keep this receipt with you always, even after you have obtained you visa!
 You may need to present it again at the U.S. port of entry or at future visa interviews.

 - When submitting your online application, you must list all institutions attended.
 Failure to do so is a violation of University of Arkansas policy and may lead to revocation of your admission.

-- Information about the application, supporting materials, and admission status can be discussed ONLY with the applicant and persons designated on the Supplemental and Financial Information Form.
+- Application information, supporting materials, and admission status are confidential.
+They can be discussed ONLY with the applicant and persons designated on the Supplemental and Financial Information Form.

 - All official documents submitted become the property of the University of Arkansas and will not be returned.